tomtucker/rentzone/README.md

-# Rentzone Demo app
+# Website Image for AWS

-This project uses Docker to locally build an image to be pused to Amazon Elastic Container Registry (ECR) to be used with either EC2 or ECS deployments.
+This project uses Docker to locally build an image to be pushed to Amazon Elastic Container Registry (ECR) to be used with either EC2 or ECS projects.

+This project, by itself, will not result in a functioning web application.
+It memorializes how to pass sensitive information when building Docker images and how to push an image to Amazon Elastic Container Registry.

 ## Tools Used

-Locally generated key pair
+* Bash
-SSH Client installed locally
+* SSH Client
-GitHub
-Git
+* Git
-Visual Studio Code
+* Visual Studio Code
-Docker Hub
-Docker
+* Docker
-AWS Account
-AWS CLI
+* AWS CLI

 ## AWS Resources & Features

-VPC
-Inernet Gateway
-Availability Zones
-Public Subnets
-Private Subnets
-Public Route Table
-Main Route Table
-Security Groups
-Relational Database Service
-Route 53
+* Amazon Elastic Container Registry (ECR)

 ## Prerequisites

 * Tools and accounts listed above
+* SSH Key pair
+* GitHub Account
-* SSH key associated with your account
+* SSH key associated with your GitHub account
+* GitHub Personal Access Token

     >This key will be used for programmatic access so a passphrase is discouraged.

 * GitHub personal access token
 * Web application
-    >THis repo includes a sample web application derived from Fleetcart that requires an accompanying datsabase to function.
+    >This repo includes a sample web application derived from Fleetcart that requires an accompanying datsabase to function.

 ## Steps

 1. Identify sensitive data that should not be commited to GitHub nor exposed in the Docker image.

 2. Create Dockerfile using build argument syntax to receive sensitive data.
-See `Dockerfile`.
+See [Dockerfile](Dockerfile).

 3. <a name="step3"></a>Create shell script to pass build arguments to `docker build`.
 See `build_image.sh` for Linux/Mac or `build_image.ps1` for Windows.